NervanaSystems/ngraph/doc/sphinx/source/graph-basics.rst

 with more optimal (in terms of machine code) subgraphs.
 Throughout this process, ``ops`` represent tensor operations.

-Either the framework can provide its own graph of functions to compiled and optimized via :abbr:`Ahead-of-Time (AoT)` compilation to send back to the framework, or an entity (framework or user) who requires the flexibility of shaping ops directly can use our graph construction functions to experiment with
+Either the framework can provide its own graph of functions to be compiled and optimized via :abbr:`Ahead-of-Time (AoT)` compilation to send back to the framework, or an entity (framework or user) who requires the flexibility of shaping ops directly can use our graph construction functions to experiment with